Shawn-Douglas Brady: Storylines

-Belle asks Philip to help Shawn find a job and so Philip arranges for Shawn to get a job with a company that Titan owned, in Ohio—one that requires extensive travel.
+Belle asks Philip to help Shawn find a job.
+Philip arranges for Shawn to get a job with a company that Titan owned, in Ohio—one that requires extensive travel.
 It is not long before Shawn finds out how he landed the interview and by coincidence, he gets a call from Mimi about the baby that Philip is supposed to have with the surrogate mother.
-On July 4, 2007, Shawn is supposed to have gone to the interview but instead flys out to Indianapolis to meet Lauren, the surrogate mother.
+On July 4, 2007, Shawn is supposed to go to the interview but instead flies out to Indianapolis to meet Lauren, the surrogate mother.
 Instead of ending the pregnancy as she said she would, she keeps the baby and extorts money from Bonnie Lockhart until she can not do so any longer.
 This leads to Philip receiving harassing phone calls until he confronts Lauren.

 On July 25, 2007, Shawn asks Belle Black to marry him.
 Temptation and grief over losing her father lead Belle to sleep with Philip.
 On November 23, 2007, Belle and Shawn are married in a ceremony at his parents' house.
 His father does not attend.
 On December 31, 2007, Belle admits to Shawn that she slept with Philip.
 In March 2008, Shawn and Belle reconcile and decide to do as Shawn's parents did and sail the world to strengthen their marriage and find peace.
 In October 2011, Hope mentions she received an email from Shawn, saying that he is glad that everything has worked out with his parents and that their granddaughter, Claire, misses them.

 Shawn briefly returns to Salem in late 2015, much to his mother's surprise, at the Brady Pub before leaving again.
 In January 2016, he returns again to Salem intending to being there for his daughter and work things out with Belle.
 When Belle turns him down, telling him that their marriage is over and moves on with her ex-husband Philip, Shawn gets himself a job at Salem PD, where he meets Lani Price (Sal Stowers).
 Shawn and Lani date for a little while, but Shawn and Belle finally decide to give their marriage a second chance.
 Shawn breaks up with Lani.
 Belle gets a job offer in Hong Kong.
 Shawn and Belle move there.
 In late 2016, Shawn returns to Salem as his mother Hope Brady is on trial for the murder of Stefano Dimera.
 Shawn sticks around for a while to support his mother, sister Ciara and daughter Claire during this difficult time.
 Hope is released from prison and Shawn returns to Belle in Hong Kong.
 Shawn and Belle return to Salem in December 2017 to support their daughter after the shooting of her boyfriend Theo Carver.